angelospanag/fastapi-podman/README.md

 The following command uses the `Dockerfile` that is present on the root of the project to build an image.

 Notice that there is no difference in the `Dockerfile` syntax and it can be used 'as is' between Docker and Podman.
-It still uses [DockerHub](https://hub.docker.com/_/python/) to fetch the official Python image that is defined in it (`FROM python:3.10`).
+It still uses [Docker Hub](https://hub.docker.com/_/python/) to fetch the official Python image that is defined in it (`FROM python:3.10`).
 ```bash
 podman image build -t fastapi-podman .
 ```